wsstriving/starter-academic/content/en/authors/admin/_index.md

 I obtained my Ph.D. degree in Shanghai Jiao Tong University in 2020.09, under the supervision of [Kai Yu](https://speechlab.sjtu.edu.cn/members/kai_yu) and [Yanmin Qian](https://speechlab.sjtu.edu.cn/members/yanmin_qian).
 During the Ph.D. my research interests include deep learning based approaches for speaker recognition, speaker diarization and voice activity detection.

-I serve as a regular reviewer for speech related conferences/journals: Interspeech, ICASSP, ICME and TASLP.
+I serve as a regular reviewer for speech/deep learning related conferences/journals: Interspeech, ICASSP, ICME, TASLP and Neural Networks.

-Currently, I work at Tencent as a senior researcher and my research area extended to speech synthesis, which is a facinating task.
+Currently, I work at Tencent as a senior researcher and my research areas have been extended to the sound generation tasks such as voice conversion and speech synthesis.